The urgency with which anaemia is evaluated depends on the severity at presentation and whether the patient has active or acute bleeding.

 Direct antiglobulin (Coombs') test, which is positive in autoimmune haemolytic anaemia.

 Tests to identify hereditary causes.
 Sickle cell anaemia is diagnosed on FBC.
 Osmotic fragility test is positive in hereditary spherocytosis; cells lyse on exposure to hypo-osmotic solution.
 G6PD assays identify deficiencies of the enzyme.

 Tests to identify infection.
-Monospot test or EBV IgM is positive in infectious mononucleosis.
+Monospot test or viral capsid antigen IgM is positive in infectious mononucleosis.
 CMV IgM is positive in CMV infection.
 Double-sandwich IgM enzyme-linked immunosorbent assay (ELISA) or IgG avidity test is positive for IgM in acute toxoplasmosis.
 Splenic or bone marrow aspirate shows amastigotes of the parasite in leishmaniasis.